-Please be courteous with the ideas you find here.
+Please be courteous with the ideas you find here and give credit where it is due.

 "Workshop: Nonfiction Places and Spaces." | Barrie Jean Borich | Eng 484 | DePaul University